DEFRA/software-development-standards/docs/guides/developer_workflows.md

 <sub>[Source: Atlassian Tutorials - Comparing Workflows](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)</sub>

 Using this workflow it means our branches have specific uses

+This model can suit teams that need stronger release staging and coordination, at the cost of more branch management complexity.

 - **main** is the version of code that is in production (see the principle [main is always shippable](https://github.com/DEFRA/software-development-standards/blob/main/docs/principles/coding_principles.md#main-is-always-shippable))